rondavid-q/task-2-deployment/readme.md

 2. Building the docker image
 3. Pushing the docker iage to repository
 4. Deploying the docker container onto EC2 instance.
-5. You can include test cases by running npm test and I have commented out that step as this sample project doest have much to test upon.
+5. You can include test cases by running npm test and I have commented out that step as this sample project doest have much to test upon. ( We can also run sonarqube tests for which I have templates)

 The above job will be teriggreed via webhook